 They not only help you determine the success of recent initiatives but can also drive improvements.
 Additionally, they can be key to bridging the gap between parents and the governing board.
 This creates a win-win situation which sees parents both add value and feel valued.

-Good communication is the key to improving your parent-school relationships.
-But parent communication can be costly.
+Good communication is the key to improving parental engagement in schools.
+But parent-school communications can be costly.
 It also comes in many forms, often requiring many methods and systems.
 This can confuse staff and parents.

-A simpler way to keep parents engaged in learning is through a parent engagement app.
-With a school app, you can connect with parents in real-time via a single login.
+A simpler way to keep parents engaged in learning is through a parental engagement app.
+With an app, you can connect with parents in real-time via a single login.
 The result?
 Parents gain instant access to their child’s life at school – anytime, anywhere, in a matter of seconds.

-Tools such as Schoolcomms’ Parent App are designed to simplify parent communication.
+Tools such as Schoolcomms’ Parent App are designed to simplify parent communication to improve engagement.
 And it needn’t cost a thing.
-With free two-way app messaging and Online Reporting on offer; your school can enjoy massive cost-savings.
-Simply by going paperless.
+With free two-way app messaging and Online Reporting on offer, your school can enjoy massive cost-savings, simply by going paperless.

-With apps like School Gateway, you can share free school resources, reports, homework, news, timetables, electric consent forms and surveys with parents directly to their mobiles.
-This can transform the way you communicate with hard-to-reach parents.
-This small effort can make a huge difference to levels of parental engagement, especially with hard to reach parents.
+With apps like School Gateway, you can share free school resources, reports, homework, news, timetables, online consent forms, and surveys with parents directly to their smartphones.
+This can transform the way you communicate with parents and carers.
+This small effort can make a huge difference to levels of parental engagement, especially with hard-to-reach parents.

-In short: a parent app can not only save you time but money too.
-And with parents receiving updates on their child’s progress in real-time everyone is a winner!
+In short: a specialist parental engagement app can not only save you time but money too.
+And with parents receiving updates on their child’s progress in real-time, everyone is a winner!

 3. Optimise your school website

-Websites – while often overlooked – provide a simple but effective means of encouraging parent involvement, leading to improved parental engagement in schools.
+Websites, while often overlooked, provide a simple but effective means of encouraging parent involvement, leading to improved parental engagement in schools.

 The school website can offer a wealth of information on how parents can get involved with your school.
 You could use your site to host parent surveys, guides on how best to improve pupil achievement, or even blog posts detailing new initiatives.